microsoft/vscode-java-debug/TestPlan.md

 1. Open generated `simple-app` folder using vscode
 1. Wait and verify `.project` and `.classpath` files and `target` folder are generated.
 1. Set BP on the `println`
-1. Press F5 choose `java` and F5 again to start debug, verify the BP is hit
+1. Press F5 to generate `launch.json` and press F5  again to start debug, verify the BP is hit
 1. Press F5, verify program terminates with output `Hello World!`

 ## Gradle Test